 Just what the doctor ordered

-- Example: A short nap is just what the doctor ordered.
+- Example: After a long day at work, a relaxing bath was just what the doctor ordered.

 Kink in one’s neck

-- Example: I woke up this morning with a kink in my neck.
+- Example: After sleeping on a bad pillow, I woke up with a kink in my neck.

 Laughter is the best medicine